jaythorat/rdpreadme/readme.md

 ## Steps :
 1. Install Python 3.10 from the given link `https://www.python.org/downloads/`
 2. Install all the dependencies mentioned above using the command `pip install [MODULENAME] in your CMD`
-3. Install the chromedriver for suitable version of installed chrome in the OS from the link given above
+3. Install the chromedriver for suitable version of installed chrome in the OS from the link: `https://chromedriver.chromium.org/downloads`
 4. Use any python interpreter to run the code, here we are using **VS CODE**
 5. Open the terminal in the product directory and run the command `python manage.py runserver`
 6. Once your server is started go to your browser and enter the URL `http://127.0.0.1:8000/`